kbventures/next-i18next-blog/blog.md

 The `useTranslation` hook and `withTranslation` HOC is used within your components. `withTranslation` is used with class components while `useTranslation` is used with functional components.
 Since newer versions of React implementation tend to favor functional programming we will use `useTranslation`.

-First in \_app.tsx, which normally is where we find common layout and components structures we can replace the entire file with:
+First in "\_app.tsx", which normally is where we find the common layout and components structures we can replace the entire file with:

 ```javascript
 import "../styles/globals.css";